 But if you turn back time to change bad things, wouldn’t you be a different person now?
 That’s a deep question.
 It’s true.
 I guess my actions have made me who I am today.
 Oh, now you’ve made me think about that.
 Can I leave that answer pending?

+Yes you can, we’ll get back to that next time.
 Yes!
 Definitely.
 Let me have time to philosophically think about that one.